 As community desire for San Rafael Elementary enrollment rose, WPRA maintained its support for keeping the school open beyond 2014.
 The proposed closing date was pushed to 2015.

-WPRA continued its oversight of the Ambassador Campus construction beyond the completion of the first ten units along Del Mar.
+WPRA continued its oversight of the Ambassador Campus construction beyond the completion of the first 10 units along Del Mar.

 WPRA co-sponsored a successful community “friendraiser,” which raised $45,000 for the La Casita Foundation’s refurbishing project.

-WPRA tracked Pasadena’s developing General Plan by explaining the concept within the Newsletter.
+WPRA tracked Pasadena’s developing General Plan by explaining the concept within its newsletter.

 WPRA established its position against “mansionization”.